microenvgen/Culturomics/culturomics/c3_Diluted_Growth.md

 1-Description
 =

-Fill four 384-well plates to obtain concentrations of 0.015, 2x0.15 and 1.5 cells/100 μL using calculations performed with "c2_Dilution_Calculator.R".
+Fill four 384-well plates to obtain concentrations of 0.015, 0.15 (two plates) and 1.5 cells/100 μL using calculations performed with "c2_Dilution_Calculator.R".

 2-Settings
 =